ory/hydra/docs/docs/advanced.md

 #### JSON Web Token Validation

-You can validate JSON Web Tokens issued by ORY Hydra by pointing your `jwt` library (e.g. [node-jwks-rsa](https://github.com/auth0/node-jwks-rsa)) to `http://ory-hydra-public-api/.well-known/jwks.json`.
+You can validate JSON Web Tokens issued by Ory Hydra by pointing your `jwt` library (e.g. [node-jwks-rsa](https://github.com/auth0/node-jwks-rsa)) to `http://ory-hydra-public-api/.well-known/jwks.json`.
 All necessary keys are available there.